Data-driven discovery of reduced plasma physics models from fully-kinetic simulations: Results

-\textit{Closure of the fluid equations.} The hierarchy of progressively simpler Pareto-optimal models (i.e. models of highest accuracy for a given complexity), which are obtained as part of the SR procedure, can be used to guide the choice of suitable approximations that allow us to close the system of equations.
 This is exemplified in Figure~\ref{fig4}, which shows the model accuracy/complexity curve obtained during the inference of the MHD energy density equation (using the integral formulation) from the magnetized shock data.
-The pronounced inflection of this curve at a model complexity of $5$ terms, marks the optimal trade-off between complexity and accuracy, and corresponds to the complete form of the MHD energy density equation (with mean coefficient error of $\simeq4\%$).
+The pronounced inflection of this curve at a model complexity of $5$ terms marks the optimal trade-off between complexity and accuracy, and corresponds to the complete conservative form of the MHD energy density equation (with mean coefficient error of $\simeq4\%$).
 At lower model complexities, a hierarchy of reduced models is obtained that reflects successive approximations to the MHD energy density equation that are directly informed by the data.
 Each of these approximations has a clear physical meaning as indicated in Figure~\ref{fig4}.
-This approach thus provides important insight into the dominant physical processes underlying the plasma dynamics, which is critical to guide the development of tailored reduced models for a given application.
+In this particular example, we find that the most dynamically important terms are (in ascending order) Joule heating, gyro-viscous effects (associated with off-diagonal elements of the pressure tensor), pressure anisotropy, heat flux, and (isotropic) compressional heating.
+The SR approach thus provides important insight into the dominant physical processes and allows us to quantify the error associated with neglecting each model term, which are critical to guide the development of tailored reduced models for any given application.